 Now, let the containers cure for another week or so to ensure that they are fully ready for drilling.
 Use a concrete drill bit to drill a hole into the bottom of the planter for drainage.

 Plant them up with sedum or annuals and keep them well watered.
 Set them around the garden and enjoy!

 I like to use concrete for building outdoor projects and I have used it quite a lot.
 To me, it is like making garden sculptures!

 I made a version of these planters with concrete dye layers for my book, Garden Made.
 I added PVC pipe for drainage in that project.

 The PVC pipe requires measuring it and cutting it to the right height to go from the inside planter to the outside one.
 Oil it well and pour the concrete around it.
 You can certainly use this method or the drilling method that was described above for making drainage holes.
-Each has it’s merits and both require some finicky work.
-With the PVC pipe, you will inevitably be chipping at it (or drilling it!) to get the excess concrete out of the hole, so choose the method based on what you have on hand.
+Each has its merits and both require some finicky work.
+With the PVC pipe, you will inevitably be chipping at it (or drilling it!) to get the excess concrete out of the hole, so choose your method based on what you have on hand.

 You can also make some stepping stones while you are at it.
-Like these
+Like these:

 Or you can visit here for my other concrete garden projects.